 Students are required to maintain an overall GPA of 2.7 for graduation.
 Students whose cumulative GPA falls below 2.7 after having attempted at least ten credit hours will be placed on academic probation in the traditional program, or six hours for students participating in the Career Masters Public Health program.
 Students on probation must raise their cumulative GPA to 2.7 within the next ten attempted credit hours of enrollment for students in the traditional program and the next six attempted credit hours of enrollment for the students in the Career Masters Public Health program.
 Failure to do so will result in exclusion from the program.
 Once the student has again achieved a 2.7 GPA and probation has been removed, the 2.7 GPA must be maintained until graduation.
-If the student again falls below the 2.7 GPA, she or he will be excluded from the program.
+If the student again falls below the 2.7 GPA, she or he will be excluded from the program and has 30 days to appeal the exclusion.